MarivoneAraujo/fizzbuzzJava/README.md

-# fizzbuzzJava
+# Fizzbuzz Java

-FizzBuzz with Java and JUnit
+Exercizing FizzBuzz with Java 17 and JUnit 4.